TheDBStern/Baltic_Lab_Wild/data/README.md

 ### wild.genobaypass and wild.snpdet
 **wild.genobaypass** contains read counts for biallelic SNPs in Baypass format generated using *poolfstat*
-**lab.snpdet** contains the reference contig and position for every SNP in the *genobaypass* file
+**wild.snpdet** contains the reference contig and position for every SNP in the *genobaypass* file

 The data columns are in the following order: